 Bahrain acceded to the International Covenant on Civil and Political Rights (ICCPR) on 20th September 2006.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 However, Bahrain’s accession to the ICCPR was made with a reservation that gave primacy to Islamic law in matters relating to gender equality, religious freedom and marriage.

 Expatriate Christians enjoy considerable freedom in Bahrain, provided that their activities are restricted to designated compounds and, in particular, that they avoid interaction with Muslims that could be construed as proselytism.
 In February 2013 title deeds were handed to the Catholic church to enable the building of a new Cathedral, and in 2016 it was announced that land had also been granted for the construction of a Coptic Orthodox church.
-However, some requests from other churches for additional land, in order to relieve current overcrowded sites, remain outstanding.
+However, some requests from other churches for additional land, in order to relieve current overcrowded sites, remain outstanding, as do calls for an additional Christian burial site.
 The small number of indigenous Bahraini Christians (i.e. from Christian backgrounds) enjoy good standing in society, some having held government posts and membership of the Consultative Council.
-Bahraini nationals or other Muslims who choose to leave Islam are likely to face strong family and societal pressure.
+Bahraini nationals or other Muslims who choose to leave Islam are likely to face strong family and societal challenges, including economic pressure.
 In extreme cases those who leave Islam can face violent responses from family members.
 Those considered apostates could also face imprisonment under the Penal Code defamation provisions, and sanctions such as forcible divorce and removal of child custody under personal status laws overseen by Shari’a courts.